Check Applicability of GST TDS

-What is Rate of TDS under Goods and Services Tax (GST)?
+What is rate of TDS under Goods & Services Tax (GST)?

 TDS is liable to be deducted when value of supply under a contract in respect of a supply exceeds Rs.
 2,50,000/-.
 For determining value of supply for TDS under GST, taxes leviable under GST shall be excluded.